Canon 550D vs 5D Mark II

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the 550D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 550D and the 5D Mark II have been discontinued, but can regularly be found used on eBay.
+Both the 550D and the 5D Mark II have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the 550D was followed by the Canon 600D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 550D and 5D Mark II can be found, respectively, in the Canon 550D Manual (free pdf) or the online Canon 5D Mark II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 550D and the Canon 5D Mark II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.